GabeScott/standard-works-vault/General Conference/1972 April - What Will the Church Do for You, a Man.md

 Robert Browning said, “A man’s reach should exceed his grasp.”
 Growth comes as we constantly seek to achieve that which is just beyond our immediate capacity.
 One of the noteworthy aspects of the Church program is that it constantly motivates men to stretch themselves, to reach a little higher.

-Fourth, membership in the Church and active participation therein will give a new dimension to your life, a spiritual dimension that will become as a rock of faith, with an endowment of authority to speak in the name of God.
+*Fourth, membership in the Church and active participation therein will give a new dimension to your life, a spiritual dimension that will become as a rock of faith, with an endowment of authority to speak in the name of God.*

-In the opening of this work, in this dispensation of time, the Lord declared one of the purposes of the restoration of the gospel to be “that every man might speak in the name of God the Lord, even the Savior of the world.”
-(D&C 1:20.)
+In the opening of this work, in this dispensation of time, the Lord declared one of the purposes of the restoration of the gospel to be “that every man might speak in the name of God the Lord, even the Savior of the world.” ([[D&C 1.20|D&C 1:20]].)

 Blessed is the man who prays with the assurance that prayers are heard and answered.
 Blessed is the man whose companion is the Holy Spirit.
 Blessed is the man who possesses the authority to speak in the name of God.

 When King Belshazzar gathered about him his friends in a night of feasting and revelry, the fingers of a man’s hand appeared and wrote upon the wall.
 The astrologers and the soothsayers were called to interpret the writing, and they could not, and the king was greatly troubled.

-And the queen said, “There is a man in thy kingdom, in whom is the spirit of the holy gods; and in the days of thy father light and understanding and wisdom, like the wisdom of the gods, was found in him. ...”
-(Dan.
-5:11.)
+And the queen said, “There is a man in thy kingdom, in whom is the spirit of the holy gods; and in the days of thy father light and understanding and wisdom, like the wisdom of the gods, was found in him. …” ([[Daniel 5.11|Dan.
+5:11]].)

 Daniel was brought before the king, and by virtue of the power in him he interpreted the writing on the wall.